 Fragrances are in nearly every product, which can make it nearly impossible to avoid especially if you have your own allergies or specific needs to consider.
 It’s also generally unrealistic to ask everyone to go out and purchase new fragrance-free products to use, especially because they can sometimes cost more.

 Here are a few tips that can help you make spaces more accessible to people who are sensitive to chemicals or fragrances without breaking the bank or changing your whole lifestyle.
 Keep in mind that everyone with fragrance and chemical sensitivities is different and reacts to different things, so if you know someone who has sensitivities it’s best to ask them specifically what you can do to help make spaces more accessible for them.

 1) Skip the Obvious: Perfume, Cologne, Scented Lotions, Axe, Scented Aftershave, etc.

 This one is pretty easy.
 Just don’t put on fragrances.
-Look at you being all accessibility-friendly!
+Look at you making things more accessible!

 Tip: If you know you’re likely to put it on by accident out of habit, move it out of its regular location in advance.
 That way when you go to reach for it you’ll remember you didn’t intend to put any on anyways.